JaimeeNye/Art/README.md

 # Art
 Images of my multimedia projects.
+Sketches, drawings, 3D models.
+Will include woodworking and metal projects in the near future.